tylerbenson/vyllage/README.md

 ```
 open [http://localhost:8080](http://localhost:8080)

-To build and run as a java app without PostgreSQL:
+To build and run as a java app:

 ```
-./gradlew -Dspring.profiles.active=dev site:bootRun &
+./gradlew site:bootRun &
 cd assets
 npm run watch &
 ```
+To build and run using PostgreSQL

+./gradlew -Dspring.profiles.active=prod site:bootRun &
+cd assets
+npm run watch &

 Changes to assets will still be picked up dynamically.